 The history of the Rolex Submariner is a true legend within the world of watchmaking.
 But why is this purpose-built sports watch also heralded as one of the most famous elegant dress watches of all time?

-Perhaps it has something to do with the famous names associated with this timepiece: Jacques Cousteau, James Bond, Sean Connery, Thor Heyerdal , the British Royal Navy and COMEX (a famous French expeditionary diving company) to name just a few.
-Click here to learn more and read the official guide about the Rolex 16610 and why it still retains its iconic status among die hard Rolex fans even compared to the new ceramic Submariner model 116610.
+Perhaps it has something to do with its classic and highly versatile design.
+Or perhaps it is due to the famous names associated with this historic timepiece: Jacques Cousteau, James Bond, Sean Connery, Thor Heyerdal , the British Royal Navy, and COMEX (a famous French expeditionary diving company) - just to name a few.
+Beyond all the history and marketing hype, the Rolex Submariner simply has that timeless and sophisticated design that true watch aficionados want to see when they look down at their wrist.

 The Submariner’s story begins in the early 1950s when Rolex director, Rene P. Jeanneret, who was also an amateur diver, encouraged the company to develop a sports watch specifically for scuba divers.
 Between 1953 and 1960, Rolex tested the limits of their famed Oyster case, as Auguste Piccard and his son, Jacques attempted a series of world diving records with an experimental Rolex watch - the Deep Sea Special - strapped to the outside of their submersible.
 By 1960, not only was the pair successful in taking their bathyscaphe, the Triste, to a new world record depth of 10,916 metres (35,800 feet) below the ocean’s surface, but the Rolex that accompanied them had survived too.